apache/zeppelin/docs/displaysystem/angular.md

 Through ZeppelinContext, you can bind/unbind variable to AngularJS view.

+Currently it only works in Spark Interpreter (scala).

 ```
 // bind my 'object' as angular scope variable 'name' in current notebook.